canadalearningcode/klc-gamemaking-with-scratch/README.md

 * Update the slides (in a text editor, like <a href="https://atom.io/">atom.io</a>):
     * Insert the network info and bit.ly link to the Scratch class (Slide 1 and 21)
-    * Edit the facilitator info with your photo and details (Slide 2 and 23)
     * Edit the Agenda to adjust timing and/or activities, if applicable (Slide 5)
     * Replace the Example Project URL, if applicable (Slide 10)